mvolkmann/blog/src/swift/Concurrency.md

     DispatchQueue(label: "my-queue-name", attributes: .concurrent)
 ```

-To submit a task to a queue to run synchronously
+To submit a task to a queue to run synchronously,
-which waits fo the task to complete and blocks the caller until it does,
+which blocks the caller until the task completes,
 pass a closure to the `sync` method of the queue.

-To submit a task to a queue to run asynchronously
+To submit a task to a queue to run asynchronously,
 which does not wait for the task to complete and does not blocks the caller,
 pass a closure to the `async` method of the queue.